igemsoftware2021/TAU_Israel/README.md

 ![Alt text](/logo.png?raw=true "Title")

 Welcome to Communique, iGEM TAU 2021!
-This is our official github repository for the iGEM 2021 competition. \n Our goal was to create a software tool to tailor create a microbiome‫-‬specific version of any genetic information In order to download our tool, you may download the communique_instal.tar file and follow the user guide to import our docker image.
+This is our official github repository for the iGEM 2021 competition.

+>Bacteria are one of the most ubiquitous organisms on earth, present in both natural and synthetic communities called microbiomes.
+Our goal is to create a microbiome‫-‬specific version of any genetic modification.
+Two sub-populations are determined:
+1. Optimized organisms- the bacteria that should be able to express the genetic modification optimally.
+2. Deoptimized organisms- the bacteria that *should not* be able to express the genetic modification.
+Then, our platform can autumatically create a microbiome specific version of your modification:

 The source code is organized as following-
 1. All front-end design is in the GUI directory, and built using flask